iterative/dvc.org/content/blog/2022-03-09-stale-models.md

 └─────────────────────────┴──────────┴─────────┴────────────┴─────────────┴─────────────────┘
 ```

-This model doesn't have the best metrics, so we ca run more experiments to see
+This model doesn't have the best metrics, so we can run more experiments to see
 if tuning hyperparameters will help before we deploy this model to production.
 Let's start by changing the value of the `train.n_est` hyperparameter.
 We'll run
 several experiments with different values and it will produce a table similar to